rheadsh/baffects.js/README.md

-# baffectsjs
+# Baffects.js
-Baffects.js is a library adaptation in JavaScript for Adobe After Effects of the Processing language.
-It allows for most of the functionality included in Processing to be used natively in After Effects, plus a custom workflow to enhance productivity in After Effects.
+Baffects.js is a library adaptation of the Processing language in JavaScript for Adobe After Effects.
+It allows for most of the functionality included in Processing to be used natively in After Effects, plus a custom workflow to enhance productivity.